What to Expect from Couples Therapy

 - It provides one-on-one time for couples to connect and focus on their relationship.
 With busy schedules and other demands on their time, it can be easy for couples to neglect this important aspect of their lives.

 - Couples therapy can help address issues that may be impacting physical intimacy and sexual satisfaction.
 By addressing concerns and working on healthy communication, couples can improve their overall physical and emotional intimacy.
+For couples dealing with emotional challenges, the article Why Am I Not Affectionate Anymore? explores the complexities of emotional disconnect in relationships, which could be relevant to couples seeking therapy for similar issues.

 - Therapy can help rebuild trust in the relationship by addressing past issues or conflicts.
 A Family therapist can provide a safe space for partners to express their concerns and work towards a more committed and fulfilling relationship.